Amelia Borg, director of Sibling Architecture, has won the inaugural Steve Ashton Scholarship for the Architectural Profession.

 Sibling are also interested in design for the ageing population.
 Their 2017 MPavilion event entitled Designing the age-friendly city, with partners including Arup, will explore how public buildings, and public realms especially, can be accessibly designed to accommodate older people’s needs to stay active and socially engaged with the city.

 Straight out of uni, Amelia joined McBride Charles Ryan.
 Her mentors there, directors Rob McBride and Deb Ryan, had worked at ARM before establishing MCR.
-Another of Amelia’s mentors is ARM Senior Associate Andrew Hayne, who also worked with her at MCR.
+Another of Amelia’s mentors is ARM Principal Andrew Hayne, who also worked with her at MCR.

 After MCR, Amelia worked for two years in Amsterdam, both on projects and as an editor of Volume Magazine (the quarterly founded by Ole Bouman, Rem Koolhaas and Mark Wigley in 2005).
 “When you stop studying and start practising as an architect all the writing you do at uni stops, and I wanted to get in touch with that sort of thinking again,” she says.
 “Working at Volume was amazing because it laid the foundations for why Sibling has such a strong interest in research.”